What Are Ontario’s New Collision Reporting Rules?

 • You must report the collision to the police if the total damage exceeds $5,000, if there are injuries, if public property is damaged, or if a criminal act like impaired driving is suspected.

-• Even if the damage falls below the $5,000 mark, it’s advisable to exchange information with all parties involved, including names, addresses, phone numbers, license numbers, and insurance details.
+• Even if the damage falls below the $5,000 mark, it’s advisable to exchange information with all parties involved, including names, addresses, phone numbers, licence numbers, and insurance details.

 Immediate Actions After an Accident